JavaHammes/room4A.dev/content/posts/syscall_room4A.md

 ### Got questions or feedback?

-If you get stuck or want to reach out, feel free to open an issue or start a discussion at the [GitHub repo for this blog](https://github.com/JavaHammes/room4A.dev/issues/1).
+If you get stuck or want to reach out, feel free to start a discussion at the [GitHub repo for this blog](https://github.com/JavaHammes/room4A.dev/issues/1).
 Always happy to help. :-)

 ---